KeesInternet/drupal_youtube-proxy/README.md

-# Kees-TM Youtube Proxy
+# Youtube Proxy

-Youtube Proxy is a Drupal 8 module to retreive youtube thumbnails without using the YouTube API.
+Youtube Proxy is a Drupal 8/9 module to get youtube thumbnails without using the YouTube API.
 This module will:

 - Output the best quality youtube thumbnail available.